-The Public Staff Panel also provided comments on the Company's future available capacity resources.
-Company witness Patton's testimony (exhibit JCP_4C) shows that the Company had subscribed to 160,000 dts per day of additional year-round capacity on the Atlantic Coast Pipeline (ACP).
+JCP\4C) shows that the Company had subscribed to 160,000 dts per day of additional year-round capacity on the Atlantic Coast Pipeline (ACP).
 Witness Patton stated that the Company only recently learned of Dominion Energy and Duke Energy's decision to cancel the ACP project on July 5, 2020.
-Witness Patton further stated that the Company is in the early stages of evaluating alternatives to ensure that the future needs of Piedmont's customers are met.
-These alternatives may include additional system infrastructure to strengthen Piedmont's system in eastern North Carolina and additional services from the Company's existing pipeline suppliers.
+Mr. Patton further stated that the Company is in the early stages of evaluating alternatives to ensure that the future needs of Piedmont's customers are met.
+These alternatives may include additional system infrastructure to strengthen eastern North Carolina and additional services from the Company's existing pipeline suppliers.